 Stop for a minute and think about what it means to be a family caregiver.
 What comes to mind?
 Is it calling to check on a friend or loved one several times a week?
 Driving mom or dad to doctors’ appointments?
 Negotiating with a school about the individual education plan for a child with a disability?
 Helping with personal and household tasks?
 Helping to coordinate care and service delivery from across the country?
 If you’re like most, family caregiving is probably a mix of one or more of these or similar tasks, plus a host of other responsibilities you must balance.
 While the experience of supporting loved ones who need assistance is unique to each of us, perhaps the one common element is the time such a commitment entails.

-According to AARP and the National Alliance for Caregiving, caregivers of adults spend approximately four years providing care, with nearly one-quarter doing so for five years or longer.
+According to a 2015 report from AARP and the National Alliance for Caregiving, caregivers of adults spend approximately four years providing care, with nearly one-quarter doing so for five years or longer.
 On average, family caregivers provide 24.4 hours of care per week.
 Data collected by ACL in 2016 shows that caregivers served by the National Family Caregiver Support Program (NFCSP) had been providing care for 5-10 years (29.9 percent) while 12 percent had been doing so for 11-20 years.
 These caregivers spend considerable portions of their day providing care, with fifty percent indicating that their loved ones needed 13-24 hours of help, daily.
 When asked about the biggest difficulty they faced as family caregivers, 21 percent said they did not have enough time for themselves or their families.

 Here at the Administration for Community Living (ACL), one of our central priorities is supporting families and family caregivers to help them manage their day-to-day tasks more effectively, help connect them to resources and develop a support network that works for their families, and to provide them with a break, a respite, from their daily routines.
 The aging and disability networks have a long history of supporting families and family caregivers, and with an estimated 43.5 million family caregivers supporting children and adults of all ages with special needs, our programs see firsthand the considerable needs and extraordinary sacrifice of these amazing individuals.
 ACL’s family and caregiver support programs are making a difference in the lives of family caregivers and are helping them better manage the round-the-clock nature of their caregiving commitments.